 \begin{theo}[Hudson theorem for the wavefunction \cite{zeros}] For a pure state $\ket\psi$, assume there exists an $s>1$ such that $\ket\psi$ satisfies the energy bound $\langle s^{\hat n}\rangle_\psi<+\infty$.
 Then $\ket\psi$ is non-Gaussian if and only if all of its quadrature wavefunctions have a zero over $\mathbb C$. \end{theo}

-One implication of this result is that, for most pure states, the zeros of the wavefunction may be thought of as signatures of non-Gaussianity.
-When these zeros are real-valued, they are also zeros of the corresponding quadrature distribution.
-This suggests a strategy for witnessing non-Gaussianity by measuring a quadrature and looking at the zeros of the outcomes distribution.
-We formalize this intuition in the following sections.
+This implies that for most pure states the complex zeros of the wavefunction may be thought of as signatures of non-Gaussianity.
+When these zeros are over the real line, they are also zeros of the corresponding quadrature distribution.
+This suggests a strategy for witnessing non-Gaussianity by measuring a quadrature and looking at the zeros of the outcome distribution.